 High School summer classes are available for initial credit or credit recovery at all high school campuses.
-All courses are tuition-based and offered through Edgenuity, a program utilizes self-paced, online courses that can be completed at school or at-home.
+All courses are offered through Edgenuity, a program that utilizes self-paced, online courses that can be completed at school or at-home.